Access a distribution's survival function.

 For

-, name of the column containing the function arguments.
+enframe_, name of the column containing the function arguments.
 Length 1 character vector.- fn_prefix

 For

-, name of the function to appear in the column(s).
+enframe_, name of the function to appear in the column(s).
 Length 1 character vector.- sep

 When

-'ing more than one distribution, the character that will be separating thefn_name
+enframe'ing more than one distribution, the character that will be separating thefn_nameand the distribution name.
+Length 1 character vector.

 Value

-The evaluated representation in vector form (for eval_
+The evaluated representation in vector form (for eval_)

-with length matching the length of at
+with length matching the length of at, and data frame

-) with number of rows matching the
+or tibble form (for enframe_) with number of rows matching the

-input occupies the first column,
+length of at.
+The at input occupies the first column,

-by default, or the specification in arg_name
+named .arg by default, or the specification in arg_name;

 the evaluated representations for each distribution in ...